agrawalkunika8-debug/Simple-Calculator/README.md

 # Simple-Calculator
-A fully functional calculator application developed using HTML, CSS, and JavaScript.
-The project features a modern UI, responsive layout, and supports basic arithmetic operations including addition, subtraction, multiplication, division, percentage, and clear/delete functionality.
+This project is a simple yet elegant calculator built using HTML, CSS, and JavaScript.
+It performs basic arithmetic operations and demonstrates core front-end development concepts such as DOM manipulation and event handling.